DockYard-Academy/curriculum/README.md

 - Failure Is Ok.
 I.E. "Red Is The First Step."
 - Get Ahead, Don't Fall Behind.
 - Attend Support Time And Help Others.
-- Turn On Your Cameras.
+- Turn On Your Cameras If Possible.

 ## Student Goals
 Students will be competent developers prepared to excel in the Elixir industry.
 They will have